benjisidi/voidboiz/Session 33 - It's not about the wingspan, it's about what you do with it.md

 - That is the only thing in the safe.
 - Octesian palms the stone undetected
 - **Brildahhh is the guard**
+## On to the fort!
+- The party head to the fort and manage to be led in to investigate the bodies.
+- We are lead down a staircase underneath the keep into a dungeon
+- Very suspiciously the guard closes us into